Comparing McAfee vs. Avast is like asking someone whether they prefer Windows or Linux.

 Just keep in mind that these prices are valid at the time of writing this review.

 Avast antivirus plans

 It is even easier to keep up with Avast’s paid plans, as there are two major options to choose from.
 You can either get Avast Premium for one PC (which currently costs $34.99 a year) or Avast Premium for 10 devices (the cost of which is $44.99 a year).

 There are no other differences between these two plans except for the number of devices.

 However, there’s a third version available.
-It’s called Avast Ultimate, and it costs $65.99 a year for one device and $77.99 for 10 devices.
+It’s called Avast Ultimate, and it costs $49.99 a year for one PC or Mac and $59.99 for 10 devices.
 Its appeal lies in two extra features: Avast Cleanup Premium (which acts as a password manager and a system cleaner) and Avast SecureLine VPN.

 However, there’s something that sets Avast apart in its fight with McAfee: the free version.